slsa-framework/slsa-github-generator/internal/builders/move/README.md

       actions: read # For getting workflow run info.
     uses: slsa-framework/slsa-github-generator/.github/workflows/builder_move_slsa3.yml@v2.0.0
     with:
       move-compiler: "Select a CLI to compile the Move language.
 Examples include tools such as `sui` and `aptos`."
       move-directory: "The root directory of the Move project refers to the directory containing the Move.toml file."
 ```

 Now, when you invoke this workflow, the **Move builder** will build both your artifacts and the provenance files for them.

+## Verification

+### slsa-verifier

+The `slsa-verifier` tool includes support for Node.js packages published on the official npm registry and provides the most flexibility in verifying the content against an expected `builder.id`, source repository, and source tag, package name, and package version.

+Please see the [documentation](https://github.com/slsa-framework/slsa-verifier) for more information.